 Admission into the Master of Science in Nutrition and Dietetics Program requires a cumulative GPA of 3.0, although conditional admission is an option in some cases.
-Admissions will also be based upon the program application forms, which includes a personal statement, official transcripts, and letters of recommendation.
+Admission will also be based upon the program application.
+Please see below for the specific requirements.

 - Apply to and accepted in program during junior year